What are the initial procedures for providing CPR for your pets?

 Commence rescue breathing

 When doing this, position your pet on its side and lift the chin in order to straighten out its throat.
-Afterwards, firmly (but gently at the same time) grip its nozzle to hold the mouth shut with one hand.
+Afterward, firmly (but gently at the same time) grip its nozzle to hold the mouth shut with one hand.
 Completely put your mouth over its nose and gently blow, then check if the chest is expanding.
 Adjust the strength of your blow based on the size of the dog.
 Remember to only blow enough air to expand its chest and make sure that the blow is not too strong nor too weak.

 Before the next blow, make sure that the air has already left the lungs.
-For a precise timing, provide the rescue breath every three seconds, which totals to 20 rescue breaths per minute.
+For precise timing, provide the rescue breath every three seconds, which totals to 20 rescue breaths per minute.
 Repeat these steps until it becomes capable of breathing on its own.

 In the absence of a heartbeat, your dog then needs to be provided with CPR.
 Administering CPR is better done with two people, one will sustain the rescue breathing operation while the other one will handle the chest compressions.
 Make sure to follow the sequence of three compressions after each breath.